-The company is still assessing the impact that the IBOR reform will have on the financial statements of the company.
-The amendments to IFRS 4 are not expected to impact the Company's operations.
+The changes resulting from these standards, interpretations and amendments are not expected to have a material effect on the financial statements.
 The Company will adopt the changes in standards, where applicable, on their effective date.

 Standards, interpretations and amendments to published standards that are not yet adopted by the European Union